cew821/greenbutton/Readme.md

 Note: the above URL points to a sample Green Button data file representing a year's worth of electricity usage in one hour intervals for a sample home.
 More sample data can be found at http://services.greenbuttondata.org/sample-data.html

+Depending on how large and complex the Green Button data file you load, this process could take a relatively long time, as the current implementation downloads the file and loads it into memory in order to parse it.
+Therefore, it is best to use this method outside of the request/response cycle if you are using it in a web application.

 ### Using the Data ###

 Green Button data files are organized into `UsagePoints`, which represent the point at which the measurements in the file were made.
 Typically, these represent the meter at a home or business, but they could also be submeters or even individual appliances.